alibrahimzada/Operating-Systems-Assignments-Fall20/README.md

 # Operating-Systems-Assignments-Fall20

 This repository contains all of the assignments from CSE3033 - Operating Systems in Fall 2020.
+Department of Computer Engineering, Marmara University, Istanbul, Turkey.

 Assignment 1: Shell Script
 Assignment 2: Myshell (A simple unix-based terminal)